riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  that d does divide p +/- 1.

-The attacks were also generalized in {{Kim14}} to the GDLPwAI taking a collection of points k^i * G for every i in a subgroup of (Z/{p-1}Z)^* and finding k at somewhat lower computational cost.
+The attacks were also generalized in {{Kim14}} to the GDLPwAI taking a collection of elements k^i * G for every i in a subgroup of (Z/{p-1}Z)^* and finding k at somewhat lower computational cost.
-However, it is no easier for an adversary to learn just these points with a static DH oracle than to learn all the points up to a divisor d of p +/- 1, so the generalization is ruled out by the same limits on feasible query cost.
+However, it is no easier for an adversary to learn just these elements with a static DH oracle than to learn all the elements up to a divisor d of p +/- 1, so the generalization is ruled out by the same limits on feasible query cost.